Executive summary

 |---|---|

-| Coordination between agents stays human-legible and human-owned | Turnfile |
+| Collaboration between AI agents stays human-legible and human-owned | Turnfile |

 | Trust boundaries between humans and agents are declared and enforced | GuideCheck |